 Marshall Point Lighthouse has a rich history, which started in 1832 with the erection of the tower and the light keeper’s house.
 Over the years there were renovations, expansions, a devastating fire in 1895, and a rebuild to what is standing today.
 Automation in 1971 left the keepers house deserted.
 Since 1935 the Coast Guard has maintained the light and in 1988 the town’s historical society leased and renovated the house and now maintains it as a museum.
 This lighthouse was featured in a scene in the movie “Forrest Gump”.

-There are 8 lighthouses in Maine that still carry their original Fresnel lens and two of these are in this region; Owls Head Light, and Pemaquid Light.
-The others have all been updated with LED.
+There are 8 lighthouses in Maine that still carry their original Fresnel lens and two of these are in this region; Owls Head Light, which you will see, and Pemaquid Light is on another tour.
+The others lighthouses have all been updated with LED.

 How to prepare…(this is also included in your confirmation email once you register.)